Kylin-Network/kylin-collator/README.md

 ## 2) From Source

-- You can build from source in two ways:
+- You can launch a network from source in two ways:
-  - Manually launch a relaychain and parachain, then register the parachain manually
+  - Manually launch a relaychain and parachain then register the parachain
-  - Use the polkadot-launch utility and a configuration file which registers the parachain for you amoung other helpful things
+  - Use the [polkadot-launch](https://github.com/paritytech/polkadot-launch) utility to configure your network and register the parachain amoung other helpful functions

 We will discuss both approaches in detail.